Legal Library

 • Judgment of the Dutch Supreme Court

-The Dutch Supreme Court affirmed the substance of the ruling of The Hague Court of Appeal, ruling in favor of the former Yukos shareholders on seven of the eight grounds.
+November 5, 2021 — The Dutch Supreme Court affirmed the substance of the ruling of The Hague Court of Appeal, ruling in favor of the former Yukos shareholders on seven of the eight grounds.
+The Dutch Supreme Court decided that certain factual allegations need to be reviewed in full (having been decided previously by the Court of Appeal on purely procedural grounds).
+Therefore, the Supreme Court has referred the case to the Court of Appeal in Amsterdam, which will review this one limited issue.

 Read more